lauren-mods/stone-story/README.md

 - 3-4 → a neutral outcome
 - 5-6 → a good outcome
-- +Modifiers → Based on the player's chosen strengths These rolls will be affected by the your strenghts.
+- +Modifiers → Based on the player's chosen strengths